Discord4J/Discord4J/command/README.md

+### WARNING: The following module is highly experimental and prone to drastic API changes between versions.
+It is not recommended for general use!

 # Discord4J Command
 The `command` module provides a set of low-level tools for dealing with bot commands.
 It can be used on its own or easily serve as a basis of interoperability for higher-level command libraries.